kayween/kayween.github.io/_posts/2024-06-28-multivariate-gaussian-probability.md

 ### **Exercises**
 1. Show that separation of variables still works when some entries of \\(\vv\\) and \\(\uv\\) in  \eqref{eq:normal-prob} are infinite.
-Hence, the method of separation of variables applies to the normal CDF as well.
+Hence, the method of separation of variables indeed applies to the normal CDF as well.

 1. Show the distribution \eqref{eq:importance-dist} is ***not*** the truncated normal distribution \\(\phi(\xv \mid \vv \leq \Av \xv \leq \uv)\\).